-I had to kick off today’s category, “The Photographic Portrait,” with this image.
-Here we have a photograph taken by Annie Liebowitz of Bruce Springsteen in Clichy, France, during his River Tour 2016.
+Annie Liebowitz took this photograph of Bruce Springsteen in Clichy, France, during his River Tour 2016.
 Currently, I’m reading Bruce’s memoir “Born to Run.”
-In it, he confessed he wanted to be one of The Beatles when he was a teenager.
-Well, I wanted to be Annie.
-So you see, I’m reviewing a photograph, taken by a woman who is one of my heroes, of a man whose lyrics I’ve chosen as my tag line.
-It’s just too deliciously layered to resist.
+In it, he confessed he wanted to be one of the Beatles when he was a teenager.
+I wanted to be Annie Liebowitz.

 A Vanity Fair interview with Springsteen and review of his memoir can be found here: